Best Practices For Creating the Types of Contests That Your Audience Will Love

-Therefore, before you begin to design your contest, you need to come up with a quantifiable and measurable goal that it will help you accomplish.
+Therefore, before you begin to design your contest, you need to develop a quantifiable and measurable goal that will help you accomplish it.
 You also need to create a set of boundaries that you and your team members can work on for the duration of this experience.

 All of this activity will not only help when it comes to the actual nuts and bolts of your contest’s design, but it will help enormously with budget and resource allocation, too.

 When it comes to the actual contest itself, there are many different avenues to pursue.
 Just a few of these include but are not limited to ones like:

 - Photo contests.
 You could give away a prize to people who take excellent photos of them using your product or service, for example.

 - Video contests.
 These are mostly the same thing as a photo contest, only obviously using video footage instead of still photographs.
 Both of these are great ways to leverage user-generated content in future campaigns.

 - You could create a quiz that ties into your industry or your niche and give away prizes to the winners.